w3c/AB-public/Vision/README.md

 * The Web must be safe for its users.
 * There is one interoperable world-wide Web.

-# Vision for the W3C
+# Vision for W3C

-The W3C is an association where diverse voices from around the world and industries come together to incubate and build consensus for voluntary global standards that make up the Web,
+W3C is an association where diverse voices from around the world and industries come together to incubate and build consensus for voluntary global standards that make up the Web,